karlis/physical-starlight-and-atmosphere-docs/psa/docs/binary-sun.md

 !!! warning "Experimental Feature"
-    This is an experimental feature and it may not be fully functional and tested for all cases
+    This is an experimental feature and it may not be fully tested

 > A _binary star_ is a star system consisting of two stars orbiting around their common barycenter.
 > — <cite>[Wikipedia][1]</cite>